 ALC Undergraduate Research Fellows Program

-The Agroecology and Livelihoods Collaborative (ALC) is a transdisciplinary research collaborative dedicated to application of agroecological principles and the use of participatory action research methods.
-The ALC Fellowship program provides upper division (3rd year +) undergraduate students the opportunity to establish and foster the skills and knowledge necessary to engage multiple stakeholders as integral members of ALC projects.
-As a collaborative program, ALC fellows are encouraged to explore project options that fulfill other academic (e.g. capstone projects), professional, or personal goals.
-Collaborations with ALC fellows are intended to connect and expand the ALC community within UVM’s undergraduate student body while offering an high-impact experiential learning experience. .
+The Agroecology and Livelihoods Collaborative (ALC) is a transdisciplinary community of practice dedicated to the application of agroecology and participatory action research (PAR).
+The ALC undergraduate fellowship program provides upper division (3rd year +) students the opportunity to develop skills and gain the necessary knowledge to become integral team members of ALC projects.
+ALC fellows are encouraged to engage with project options that fulfill other academic (e.g. capstone projects), professional, or personal goals.
+Collaborations with ALC fellows are intended to connect and expand the ALC community within UVM’s undergraduate student body, while offering a high-impact experiential learning experience.

 - Write a letter of interest expressing why you would like to work with us, which of our current projects is of most interest to you, and relevant skills (research methods, writing, languages, etc.) and experience.

 - Prepare a current resume or curriculum vitae.

 - Send your letter of interest and resume to email@example.com, with the “Interest in ALC Undergraduate Research Fellows” in the subject line.

 The selection of applicants is a competitive process.
 Students will be selected by the ALC team, based on their application, and invited for an interview with ALC team members.
 Application materials and interview results will be used for final selection.